 Unless you’ve been living under a rock, I’m sure you have heard about the “Graying of America”.
 Yes, I am talking about baby boomers, the largest segment of the population of the world since the beginning of time.

 Experts say that there is an estimated 75,000, 000 baby boomers coming of age right now in the USA alone.
-Every minute over 300 people turn 50 in North America…and that trend will continue until the year 2018… (WOW! what a future we have as haircolorists!)
+Every minute over 300 people turn 50 in North America…and that trend will continue for many years to come… (WOW! what a future we have as haircolorists!)

 Not only that, but also this group of people are determined to stay looking younger and healthier as they age, more so than any other generation before them.
 And here’s the best part…